1inch/limit-order-protocol/description.md

 - `PreInteractionData` and `PostInteractionData` - maker-defined interactions executed before and after assets transfer from maker to taker, and from taker to maker, respectively.

+**Custom data**

+- `CustomData` can be utilized by protocol extensions and is also passed to `takerInteraction` as part of extension calldata.

 ### Extensions structure

 Extensions have a dynamic length and should be packed in the following structure: